 (And I didn’t have to leave my office and go to court!)

-Fewer data items stolen; some money was in my pocket.
+Fewer data items were stolen; some money was in my pocket.

-Unlike my client, I made no profit on my work.
+Unlike my client, I made no profit from my work.
 That stung.
+I paid my attorney and my team, plus a few of my hours.

 Humbling